 Getting early jobs can be tough but if you’re willing to work for a low enough fee, you’ll normally be able to find something.
 More than anything, early success in these sites comes from being persistent and patient.

 As with Fiverr, reputation plays a huge role in your success.
-So, as you start to get a better reputation, it becomes easier to win bids and get work.
+So, as you start to get a better reputation, it becomes easier to win bids and to get work.
 Additionally, your income will increase.
-The could be per-job income, or per-hour.
+This could be per-job income or per-hour.

 I’ve also done a separate post on how to make money selling logos you can check out for more specific information about freelance logo websites, and if you’re into photography and image editing, I have a post about how to make money from photos.